Ahad Raza Mir

-On 6 June 2019, Mir got engaged to actress Sajal Aly, and married her in a private intimate ceremony on 14 March 2020 in Abu Dhabi.

-In March 2022, there were speculations that the couple had parted ways after Sajal Aly reverted her name on Instagram.

-Life and career
+He worked as an actor in several theatre productions in Canada made his acting debut with a supporting role in the social-based Sammi (2017).
+He rose to prominence with the romantic drama Yaqeen Ka Safar, which proved to be a breakthrough for him, earned him a Lux Style Award for Best Actor.
+The following year he starred in the commercially successful combat-war film Parwaaz Hai Junoon.
+His performances in the ISPR-based ensemble drama Ehd-e-Wafa, the thriller Yeh Dil Mera (both 2019) and the comedy Hum Tum (2022), earned him Lux Style Award for Best Actor nomination.

+Mir has since starred in the Indo-Pak conflict based web-series Dhoop Ki Deewar (2021), the American series Resident Evil (2022) and the British series World on Fire (2023).

-Early life, career beginnings and stage roles (1993–2016)
+Early life and family

-Ahad Raza Mir was born on 29 September 1993 in Karachi, Sindh, Pakistan.
-He is the son of Asif Raza Mir, a veteran actor and producer of the Pakistani film and television industry.
-Mir's paternal grandfather, Raza Mir, was a filmmaker who also served as cinematographer for the first ever Pakistani film, Teri Yaad (1948).
-His mother Samra Raza Mir is a musician who was part of Pakistan's first female band, Symphony, formed in 1993.
-He has a younger brother, Adnan Raza Mir.
-Singer-turned-actor Haroon Shahid is his cousin.
+His grandfather Raza Mir was a director and his father Asif Raza Mir is an actor.
+Mir's mother Samra Raza Mir is a musician who was part of Pakistan's first female band, Symphony, formed in 1993.
+He has a younger brother, Adnan Raza Mir, who has launched his acting career in 2023 with the comedy drama Fairy Tale on Hum TV.
+Singer and actor Haroon Shahid is his cousin.

 Mir attended a Performing Arts High School, and graduated from the University of Calgary with a Bachelor of Fine Arts degree.

+Career

+Beginnings and stage roles (2010–2016)

 Mir started his career in 2010 at age 17, playing a brief role as the son of Sania Saeed and Faisal Rehman in the Hum TV's romantic drama Khamosiyan.
 Mir started his career on stage, performing, directing and writing in several musicals and plays across Canada.
 Mir wanted to move to Toronto, but instead decided to go back to Pakistan to work in films and television.

 Yaqeen Ka Safar and rise to prominence (2017–present)

 In 2017, Mir started auditioning for Hum TV's production house MD Productions, and was cast as a leading role in Yaqeen Ka Safar where he played Dr. Asfand Yaar, a grief-stricken brother alongside Sajal Aly and Hira Mani.
 He then had a supporting role in the social drama Sammi opposite Mawra Hocane.
 His performance earned him Lux Style Award for Best Actor, and won three Hum Awards including the Hum Award for Best Actor.
+Reviewing Yakeen Ka Safar, Sadaf Pervez of Express Tribune noted that Mir "shines" with his performance.

-Coming from an influential filmmaking family, Ahad was accused of nepotism.
-Responding to such claims Mir stated that he wanted “people to take [him],as an actor, very seriously and that he is “here to give Pakistan some good cinema and TV”.
+Coming from an influential film making family, Ahad was accused of nepotism.
+Responding to such claims Mir stated that he wanted “people to take [him], as an actor, very seriously and that he is “here to give Pakistan some good cinema and TV”.